-In the previous section, we argue for an external fluid source to allow retrograde rehydration reactions to occur in the KMZ.
+In the previous section, we argue for an external fluid source to allow retrograde dehydration reactions to occur in the KMZ.
 Although we suggest a meteoric origin as most likely, another origin for the external fluid does not change the arguments and conclusions that will next be made regarding the effects of fluid infiltration and retrograde reactions on fault zone rheology.
-Retrograde minerals within the mylonites define syntectonic fabric elements (Fig. 4b-e), thus indicate syntectonic retrogressive reaction and hydration.
-The implication that hydration, metamorphism and deformation occurred concurrently and were mutually enhancing raises a chicken-and-egg question regarding the onset of retrograde metamorphism and shear zone deformation.
-However, if the interpretation that the fluids source was external is correct, and we know retrograde mineral assemblages are localized in the KMZ, it is implicit that the shear zone must have been a region of enhanced permeability before retrograde reactions could initiate.
-Moreover, if the fluid source was near-surface and fluids came into the KMZ through the overlying brittle crust, it is required that (1) a fault system in the brittle crust was present and linked to the KMZ and (2) the KMZ was already there to provide a low-permeability zone for such fluids to localize into.
+Retrograde minerals within the mylonites define syn-tectonic fabric elements (Fig. 3b,e4b-e), and thus indicate syn-tectonic retrogressive reaction and hydration.
+The implication that hydration, metamorphism, and deformation occurred concurrently, and were mutually enhancing, raises a chicken-and-egg question regarding the onset of retrograde metamorphism and shear zone deformation.
+However, if the interpretation that the fluids source was external is correct, and we know retrograde mineral assemblages are localised in the KMZ, it is implicit that the shear zone must have been a region of enhanced permeability before retrograde reactions could initiate.
+Moreover, if the fluid source was near-surface, and fluids came into the KMZ through the overlying brittle crust, it is required that (1) a fault system in the brittle crust was present and linked to the KMZ; and (2) that the KMZ was already there to provide a low permeability zone for such fluids to localise into.